kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 The Kubeflow endpoint is exposed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 31380.
-If you don't have any experience on Kubernetes, you can [Expose the Kubeflow endpoint as LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer) and access the **EXTERNAL_IP**.
+If you don't have any experience on Kubernetes, you can [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer) and access the **EXTERNAL_IP**.

 ### Multi-user, auth-enabled